jesperpedersen/postgres-tools/CronRun/README.md

 * Environment
 * Configuration
 * WAL information
-* Note for the run
+* Note for the run (loaded from notes.properties)
+* If a run should be ignored (loaded from ignores.properties)

 ### Profile reports